New Orleans Pelicans

-In addition to playing in the United States Basketball League, Continental Basketball Association and American Basketball Association, Vinson spent several years overseas with professional clubs in the Philippines, Israel, Venezuela, Poland and France.
+- In addition to playing in the USBL, CBA and ABA, Vinson played with professional clubs in the Philippines, Israel, Venezuela, Poland and France

-In 2003, Vinson was a member of the CBA Champions, Yakima Sun Kings, in addition to being named a CBA All-Star that season.
+- In 2003, won a CBA Championship with Yakima Sun Kings and was named a CBA All-Star

-Vinson completed his education and playing career at Georgia Institute of Technology.
-As a guard at Georgia Tech, Vinson was MVP for the 1993-1994 season, where he was the team's third leading scorer.
+- Completed his education and playing career at Georgia Tech.
+As a guard for the Yellow Jackets, Vinson was MVP for the 1993-94 season, where he was the team's third leading scorer.
 An outstanding long-range shooter, Vinson led the Yellow Jackets in three-point field goals (70) and three-point percentage (.402).